BRIXTOL/mcss/readme.md

-> This is an experimental module
+> This is in an alpha-release stage

-# 🎭 mcss (preview)
+# 🪡 mcss (alpha-release)

-Class selector completion and obfuscation support for [mithril](https://mithril.js.org) projects bundled with Rollup.
+Class selector completion and obfuscation support for [mithril](https://mithril.js.org) projects that are bundled with Rollup.
 MCSS is a build time development extension.
 It creates a fugazi method on the `m` export that provides class name intellisense and obfuscation capabilities.

 > This tool is developed for use with [mithril.js](https://mithril.js.org), it cannot be appropriated into different frameworks.